 - Roman Chamomile: Used in ancient times for pain management, it remains effective even today for menstrual cramps.

 - Clove: Who could have thought that one of the most important ingredients in our Pulav could also help us relieve pain from menstrual cramps?
 It is supposed to give fast pain relief.
 Clove is an anti-inflammatory spice containing eugenol, something which is beneficial at easing pain.
-It also limits excessive menstrual bleeding.
+(Xanax) It also limits excessive menstrual bleeding.